SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 - **OS:** Linux
 - **Difficulty:** Easy

-La Casa de Papel is an easy machine featuring the importance of keeping software up to date.
-It is a longer machine than usual, specifically because it requires more steps.
-It also provides some interesting concepts in certifications and SSL connections.
+La Casa de Papel is an easy machine that highlights the importance of keeping software up to date.
+While the difficulty is low, the machine is longer than usual, as it requires several distinct steps to fully compromise.
+It also introduces interesting concepts related to SSL certificates and secure connections.

 ---